Phrenzi/slate/source/includes/_patrons.md

 This endpoint try to authenticate Patron, and need App Token authenticate.

-* if success, it will return `Patron` object with HTTP Status Code `200`, and client can retrive auth header from reponse to consuming next request that need authentication.
+* if success, it will return `Patron` object with HTTP Status Code `200`, and client can retrive Patron Token pair from reponse to consuming `patron_app` namespace APIs.
 * if failed to authenticate, it will return HTTP Status Code `401` with `errors` message.

 ### HTTP Request